 United Sav.
 Ass'n of Tex. v.
-Timbers of Inwood Forest Assocs., 484 U.S. 365, 371, 108 S. Ct.
-626, 630 (1988).

-Consistent with this rule, the Court should use the petition date to determine the value of the Debtor's estate in both Sections 522 and 348.
-Both

-Waltrip and Rockwell focus on the property of the estate as of the petition date.
+Timbers of Inwood Forest Assocs., 484 U.S. 365, 371, determine the value of the Debtor's estate in both 11 U.S.C. §§ 522, 348.
+Section 522 applies in both chapter 13 and chapter 7, 11 U.S.C. § 103(a), and conversion does not commence a new bankruptcy case.
+Both Sawyers and Rockwell focus on the property of the estate as of the petition date.
 To include in the bankruptcy estate the post-petition increase in value in a converted chapter 7 case would create a conflict in the Bankruptcy Code-in Section 522 property would be valued as the date of the original petition and in Section 348 it would be determined upon conversion.
-It would be strange indeed if the court found that creditor's liens could be voided under section 522(f) to protect the debtor's exemptions by determining a lower value for the property at filing, as the court of appeals held in Sawyers, but those same creditors could be paid out of the increased value of the estate at conversion.
+It would be strange indeed if the court found that creditor's liens could be voided under 11 U.S.C. § 522(f) to protect the debtor's exemptions by determining a lower value for the property at filing, as the court of appeals held in Sawyers, but those same creditors could be paid out of the increased value of the estate at conversion.